shsiung/al-folio/_projects/proj_beluga.markdown

     <img class="col one left" src="{{ site.baseurl }}/assets/proj_beluga/beluga.gif" alt="" title="example image"/>
 </div>

 In 2016, a group of my friends and I decided to build a completely custom AUV for research and commercial applications.
-We were motivated by the fact that available commercial AUVs are costly (hundreds of thousand dollars if not more) and difficult to modify.
+We were motivated by the fact that available commercial AUVs are costly (hundreds of thousand dollars if not millions) and difficult to modify.

 The goals for our new AUV, named the *Beluga*, are
   1. Easy to repair and customize